-- (2) A resolution adopted by the governing body of the Qualified Recovery Zone Bond Issuerapproving the Project, which may take the form of a reimbursement resolution or inducementresolution. - (3) A letter of support or approval from the appropriate governing body or elected official's with jurisdiction over the Project area.
-This requirement will only be required when the Issueris an entity other than a municipality, such as a county or a conduit issuer. - (4) A Recovery Zone Designation.
+(2) A resolution adopted by the governing body of the Qualified Recovery Zone Bond Issuer approving the Project, which may take the form of a reimbursement resolution or inducement resolution.

+(3) A letter of support or approval from the appropriate governing body or elected official's with jurisdiction over the Project area.
+This requirement will only be required when the Issuer is an entity other than a municipality, such as a county or a conduit issuer.

+(4) A Recovery Zone Designation.
 The county or municipality must designate the area that Bonds will be utilized in as a Recovery Zone, and shall include the basis for the designation per U.S.C.
 26 section 1400-1U(b).
 This requirement is demonstrated by a resolution approved by the local government requesting an award of Recovery Zone Economic Development Bond allocation.

-- (5)-The Qualified Recovery Zone Bond Issuer must provide a legal memo from bond counsel whichstates that based on a preliminary review, the proposed Project qualifies for Recovery Zone Economic-Development Bonds under the American Recovery and Reinvestment Act of 2009 and federal tax law.
-Bond counsel will need to cite relevant federal tax code in their memo. - (6) A commitment letter outlining the Bond sale structure pursuant to article 6 of chapter 1for at least the amount of Bonds requested. - (b)-Tier 2 Projects.
-Counties or large municipalities (population of more than 100,000) which did not receive an award of allocation by the Department of Treasury in the American Recovery and-Reinvestment Act of 2009 will have second priority (Tier 2 Projects) in the reallocation Application-process.
-The following counties will have second priority: Alpine, Colusa, Del Norte, Fresno, Imperial-Inyo, Kern, Lassen, Madera, Marin, Mariposa, Merced, Modoc, Monterey, Napa, San Benito, San Diego, San Luis Obispo, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Sierra, Sutter, Tehama, Tulare, Tuolumne, and Yuba.
-The following cities will have second priority: Bakersfield, Chula Vista, Daly City, Escondido, Fresno, Oceanside, Salinas, San Diego, San Francisco, San Jose, Santa Clara, Sunnyvale-and Visalia. - (c)-Tier 3 Projects.
+(5) The Qualified Recovery Zone Bond Issuer must provide a legal memo from bond counsel which states that based on a preliminary review, the proposed Project qualifies for Recovery Zone Economic Development Bonds under the American Recovery and Reinvestment Act of 2009 and federal tax law.
+Bond counsel will need to cite relevant federal tax code in their memo.

+(6) A commitment letter outlining the Bond sale structure pursuant to article 6 of chapter 1 for at least the amount of Bonds requested.

+(b) Tier 2 Projects.
+Counties or large municipalities (population of more than 100,000) which did not receive an award of allocation by the Department of Treasury in the American Recovery and Reinvestment Act of 2009 will have second priority (Tier 2 Projects) in the reallocation Application process.
+The following counties will have second priority: Alpine, Colusa, Del Norte, Fresno, Imperial Inyo, Kern, Lassen, Madera, Marin, Mariposa, Merced, Modoc, Monterey, Napa, San Benito, San Diego, San Luis Obispo, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Sierra, Sutter, Tehama, Tulare, Tuolumne, and Yuba.
+The following cities will have second priority: Bakersfield, Chula Vista, Daly City, Escondido, Fresno, Oceanside, Salinas, San Diego, San Francisco, San Jose, Santa Clara, Sunnyvale and Visalia.

+(c) Tier 3 Projects.
 All other Projects requesting Recovery Zone Economic Development Bonds shall be funded as Tier 3 Projects.
 Those agencies that fall into the Tier 1 category but request an award of reallocation beyond their waived amount will also fall into this category for their supplemental reallocation request.
-A complete Application will be required for the supplemental reallocation request. - (d) Projects that fall into the Tier 1 category will be funded prior to all other Projects.
-Those-Projects that fall into the Tier 2 category will be funded based on relative score of the-Project's public benefits and prior to the funding of Tier 3 Projects.
-All Projects that do not fall into Tier 1 and 2 will be considered Tier 3 and will be funded based on score (see evaluation-criteria below).
-If there is an insufficient amount of Recovery Zone Economic Development-Bond that have been Deemed Waived to fund all Allocation requests, CDLAC will establish a waiting list for all unfunded Projects that meet the minimum Application requirements.
-These-Projects will be funded as Allocation is received by CDLAC. - (e) Ranking Applications.
-Where two or more Applications are awarded the same amount of points pursuant to article 3 of this chapter, the Committee will divide the reallocation requestby the number of jobs created by the respective Project, and rank the Applications based on the lowest amount of requested reallocation per job(s) created.
+A complete Application will be required for the supplemental reallocation request.

+(d) Projects that fall into the Tier 1 category will be funded prior to all other Projects.
+Those Projects that fall into the Tier 2 category will be funded based on relative score of the Project's public benefits and prior to the funding of Tier 3 Projects.
+All Projects that do not fall into Tier 1 and 2 will be considered Tier 3 and will be funded based on score (see evaluation criteria below).
+If there is an insufficient amount of Recovery Zone Economic Development Bond that have been Deemed Waived to fund all Allocation requests, CDLAC will establish a waiting list for all unfunded Projects that meet the minimum Application requirements.
+These Projects will be funded as Allocation is received by CDLAC.